 An associated three-parcel partition was approved for the property in 2021 (LP 20-2) but was never recorded.
 A new three-parcel partition was approved on June 6, 2024 (LP 24-3).
 A modification of LP 24-3 was approved on August 14, 2024 (MC 24-4) with an effective date of August 29, 2024.
 The three-parcel partition will divide the property into three distinct parcels including: Parcel 1 which contains wetlands and will remain undeveloped; Parcel 2 which is the area subject to this PUD Final Development Plan for the ownership and BTR homes; and Parcel 3 which will include the multi-family development.
-As mentioned above, the PUD Final Development Plan for the multi-family development on Parcel 3 is planned to be submitted separately.
+As mentioned above, the PUD Final Development Plan for the neutron of a submitted separately.